mostafa-elgendy22/PrUcess/README.md

     <li>SO: The output from the scan chain.
 The width of this port is the number of the scan chains</li>
 </ul>

-Number of scan chains:
+**Number of scan chains:**
 These results are produced after the logic synthesis indicating that there should exist 3 scan chains in the system if each chain has 100 flip-flops.

 <img src="docs/screenshots/DFT/preparation.PNG">

-The logic of the scan_clk and scan_reset is manually inserted by using 2x1 muxes for the clocks and resets in the system.
+The logic of the scan_clk and scan_reset is manually inserted by using 2x1 muxes for all the clocks and resets in the system.
 The clock gating cell is bypassed by connecting its enable pin with (test_mode | enable) (i.e. the clock gating cell will be always enabled in the test mode).
 This leads to a violation on this cell because it is not controllable.

 <img src="docs/screenshots/DFT/violations.PNG">